PetrMokrov/Energy-guided-Entropic-OT/README.md

 #### Evaluation

-Given pretrained model for particular set of parameters $h, s, n$, e.g., $h = 0.01, s = 1000, n = 0.1$, one can evaluate these models by running:
+Given pretrained models for particular set of parameters $h, s, n$, e.g., $h = 0.01, s = 1000, n = 0.1$, one can evaluate these models by running:
 ```bash
 cd ./mnist2to3
 python3 eval_ot.py 'mc2to3_h0.01_s1000_n0.1' --device 'cuda:<number>' --use_wandb